Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Cherry blossoms in spring Japan

-When it comes to spring in Japan, nothing compares to the cherry blossoms (sakura).
-From late March through early May, cherry trees bloom across the entire country, painting parks and riverbanks in beautiful shades of pink.
-For the Japanese, sakura are not merely flowers — they symbolize new beginnings and the fleeting nature of life.
-Hanami (the traditional practice of appreciating cherry blossoms) is the perfect opportunity to enjoy a picnic outdoors with friends and family under an open sky.
+When people think of spring in Japan, cherry blossoms are often the first thing that come to mind.
+From late March to early May, cherry trees bloom across the country, painting parks and riversides in beautiful shades of pink.
+For many Japanese people, cherry blossoms are more than just flowers—they also symbolize new beginnings and the fleeting nature of life.
+Hanami, the traditional custom of viewing cherry blossoms, is a wonderful opportunity to enjoy a picnic outdoors with friends and family.

-Spring is also the most pleasant season for sightseeing, with mild weather.
-Average temperatures range from 15 to 20°C, with relatively little rain, making it a comfortable time to explore.
+Spring is also one of the best seasons for sightseeing thanks to its mild weather.
+Average temperatures range from 15°C to 20°C, and rainfall is relatively low, making it comfortable to explore Japan's many attractions.

 Summer (June – August)